aneasystone/github-trending/README.md

 ## Html

+* 【2023-02-18】[foundation / foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
+Quickly create prototypes and production code for sites that work on any kind of device.
 * 【2023-02-17】[vikramlearning / blazorbootstrap](https://github.com/vikramlearning/blazorbootstrap) - Enterprise-class Blazor Bootstrap Component library built on the Blazor and Bootstrap CSS framework.
 * 【2023-02-16】[Tabyltop / CC-SRD](https://github.com/Tabyltop/CC-SRD) - The CC-SRD 5.1 converted to other file types and data formats
 * 【2023-02-16】[Srijita-Mandal / fix-your-nums](https://github.com/Srijita-Mandal/fix-your-nums) - Multiple-in-one calculator, by JavaScript, HTML & CSS